 Reflector telescopes are mainly open telescopes, meaning that the mirrors are exposed to the air, humidity and dust.
 This is why they require to be manipulated with precision and attention.
 For example, a mirror frequently exposed to this harsh environment could be less reflective within years, or put it in a different way, its ability to reflect light decreases.
 To this point, the cleaning of the mirror is highly recommended, paying extreme attention to the fragile optical parts while dismounting the telescope.

 A key element not to be forgotten with a newtonian-like telescope is the necessity to collimate it.
-The collimation is a process which consists on adjusting the perfect alignment of the primary and secondary mirrors of the telescope.
+This procedure allows you to perfectly adjust the alignment of the telescope and must be done before each observation or astrophotography session.
 This should be ideally carried out each time you observe or start an astrophotography session.

 Finally, reflector telescopes are first choice instruments when you want to collect the most light as possible.
 But the side effects are that you will need to know in details the optical system and should not be shy when you will have to modify or clean the mirrors, as mentioned above.